Federal prosecutors looking into Bannon-backed cryptocurrency $FJB, say sources - NewsBreak

 The New York Times was the first to report the news of the inquiry from federal prosecutors.

-The cryptocurrency -- dubbed $FJB from the shorthand version of the vulgar MAGA expression "F--- Joe Biden" and now officially said to stand for Freedom Jobs and Business -- has lost 95% of its value amid internal turmoil, at least in part due to an industry-wide downturn .
+The cryptocurrency -- dubbed $FJB from the shorthand version of the vulgar MAGA expression "F--- Joe Biden" and now officially said to stand for Freedom Jobs and Business -- has lost 95% of its value amid internal turmoil.

 Critics say $FJB represents the latest in a string of ill-fated efforts to leverage MAGA support for financial returns -- particularly on the part of Bannon, who in September pleaded not guilty to unrelated charges that he defrauded donors with the promise of building a wall on the U.S.-Mexico border.